xrarias/Bc394Genome/README.md

   -o ${MyGenome}_spades_assembly
 ```

-Where, when submitted, the directory (readsdir) is /project/farman_s26abt480/xrar222/Bc394 and the MyGenome is Bc394.

-Next, we wanted to look at:
+2. Next, we wanted to look at the following points for the assembly:

 Number of contigs: